 (a) The challenges posed by the impending global climate change and prepare a road map.

-(b) The workings of the global financial systems and to explore ways and means to secure a
+(b) The workings of the global financial systems and to explore ways and means to secure a more sustainable global order.

 (c) Global terrorism and prepare a global action plan for the mitigation of terrorism.